spapadiamantis/3gm-wiki/Fact-Extraction.md

 >>> codifier.codifier.laws[identifier].entities
 ```

-Where identifier is the string coresponding to the law.
+Where identifier is the string corresponding to the law.
 For example 'ν.
 4513/2018'.